Calterat/forsean/README.md

 ## Installation

 > Clone repo with `git clone git@github.com:Calterat/forsean`.
 Then dive into the directory where you will find the frontend directory and the backend directory.
 Navigate to the backend folder and start with `npm install`.
 Then, boot up your MySQL shell and `source db/schema.sql`.
-Quit out of the shell. `npm run seed` will insert tables and data into the Database we created with the schema.
+Quit out of the shell.
+Before the next step, you will need a .env file in the root of the backend folder.
+In it you will need 3 variables: `DB_NAME='notelogger'`,`DB_USER='<yourUserName>'`, and `DB_PW='<yourPasswordForMySQL'`.
+Back to the console, `npm run seed` will insert tables and data into the Database we created with the schema.
 Now the backend server is ready to run. `npm start` will get you cooking.
 Leave the back end server running.
 Jump to the root and navigate to the frontend folder.
 Run this server with `npm run serve`.
 Open up your browser and go to `localhost:8080`.
 Enjoy!

 ## Usage